 - Help develop workforce readiness skills.
 Explore ways to encourage and empower educators and students to increase workforce readiness.

 - Advance digital age learning.
 Delve into systems, models, practices and strategies for creating meaningful digital age learning experiences, both virtual and face-to-face.

-- Address the NICE strategic goals.
-Which objectives in the NICE Strategic Goals does your proposal address?
+- Address the NICE K12 Implementation Plan components.
+Which components in the Implementation Plan does your proposal address?

 - Incorporate technical content.
 Our conference covers technical content appropriate for all levels of expertise, elementary, middle and high school level, from beginner to advanced.

 - Encourage audience participation.
 Think beyond the lecture and devise new ways to engage your audience.
 Our session formats include interactive concurrent sessions, workshops, panels, poster presentations and more.

 - Inspire integrative cross-disciplinary STEM approaches.
 Describe innovative approaches for enhancing interdisciplinary STEM learning in encouraging students to pursue cybersecurity careers.

 Give your presentation submission an edge by following these simple steps: